 General Terms:

-Trade Date: June [TBD], 2000
+Trade Date: June [ ], 2000.

-Option Style: American
+Option Style: American.

-Option Type: Put
+Option Type: Put.

-Seller: Bear Stearns (“Put Option Seller”)
+Seller: Party A (“Put Option Seller”).

-Buyer: Counterparty (“Put Option Buyer”)
+Buyer: Enron (“Put Option Buyer”).

 Bonds: Enron Corp.
-Floating Rate Notes maturing 364 days from their issuance as more fully described in the “FRN Terms” annexed hereto as Annex 1 and by this reference incorporated herein.
+Floating Rate Notes available in two tranches as more fully described in the “FRN Terms – Short Term” and the “FRN Terms – Long Term” (collectively, the “FRN Terms”) annexed hereto as Annex 1 and Annex 2, respectively, and by this reference incorporated herein.

-Number of Options: 43,750,000
+Number of Options: 75,000,000 available in two tranches as more fully described in the FRN Terms.

+For the avoidance of doubt, the number of options shall be reduced by all options exercised, and shall not be increased regardless of whether the issuer of the Bonds subsequently calls some or all of such Bonds.

 Option Entitlement: USD 1.00 of nominal amount of the Bonds per Option.

-Strike Price: 100%
+Strike Price: 100%.

-Premium Payment Dates: [Quarterly Dates] and the Expiration Date (including any Early Expiration Date).
+Premium Payment Dates: Quarterly in arrears on the last day of each March, June, September and December commencing June 30, 2000 and the Expiration Date (including any Early Expiration Date).

-Premium: The Premium payable on each Premium Payment Date shall be the sum of the Per Diem Premium calculated for each calendar day in the period commending on and including the immediately preceding Premium Payment Date (or, in the case of the first Premium Payment Date, the Trade Date) and ending on, but excluding, the related Premium Payment Date
+Premium: The Premium payable on each Premium Payment Date shall be the sum of the Per Diem Premium calculated for each calendar day in the period commencing on and including the immediately preceding Premium Payment Date (or, in the case of the first Premium Payment Date, the Trade Date) and ending on, but excluding, the related Premium Payment Date

 Per Diem Premium: For any calendar day shall equal an amount calculated as follows:

+Net Options x Premium Factor x USD 1.00

+360

 where:

-“Net Options” means the Number of Options specified above minus all Options which have been exercised and as to which the related Settlement Date has occurred on or prior to such calendar day
+“Net Options” means the Number of Options specified above minus all Options which have been exercised and as to which the related Settlement Date has occurred on or prior to such calendar day.

+For the Short Term FRN, “Premium Factor” means 8.0 basis points.

-“Premium Factor” means a number of basis points calculated in accordance with the following table:
+For the Long Term FRN, “Premium Factor” means a number of basis points calculated in accordance with the following table: